FAQs for Accepted Freshman Students

 The food is great!
 The dining hall, run by Lackmann Culinary Services, offers a wide variety of food including items from the wokery, salad and fresh fruit bar, deli counter, grill, pasta bar, brick oven pizza, vegetarian section, and much, much more.

 Fisher is a very safe campus.
 The Safety and Security Department is responsible for campus safety and operates 24 hours a day, seven days a week.
-Safety and Security Officers conduct regular foot, bicycle, and auto patrols of all campus buildings, grounds, and parking areas.
+Security officers conduct regular foot, bicycle, and auto patrols of all campus buildings, grounds, and parking areas.
 Access to the residence halls is controlled either by locked entrance doors or the card access system.
-Residence halls are patrolled and monitored 24 hours a day by Security Officers or Resident Advisors.
+Residence halls are patrolled and monitored 24 hours a day by security officers or resident advisors.
 All other campus facilities are locked and unlocked daily according to established schedules.
 The Safety and Security Department offers a campus escort service for on-campus use by all students, faculty, staff, and visitors.
 The service operates 24 hours a day, seven days a week.

-New Student Orientation for all new students and Move-In Day for residents is Saturday, September 5, 2015.
-Classes begin on Tuesday, September 8, 2015 at 8:00 a.m.
+New Student Orientation for all new students and Move-In Day for residents is Saturday, September 2, 2017.
+Classes begin on Tuesday, September 5, 2017.